Different types of research articles

 Unlike original research articles, review articles are considered as secondary literature.
 This means that they generally don’t present new data from the author’s experimental work, but instead provide analysis or interpretation of a body of primary research on a specific topic.
 Secondary literature is an important part of the academic ecosystem because it can help explain new or different positions and ideas about primary research, identify gaps in research around a topic, or spot important trends that one individual research article may not.

-Literature review – presents the current knowledge including substantive findings as well as theoretical and methodological contributions to a particular topic.
+Presents the current knowledge including substantive findings as well as theoretical and methodological contributions to a particular topic.

-Systematic review – identifies, appraises and synthesizes all the empirical evidence that meets pre-specified eligibility criteria to answer a specific research question.
+Identifies, appraises and synthesizes all the empirical evidence that meets pre-specified eligibility criteria to answer a specific research question.
 Researchers conducting systematic reviews use explicit, systematic methods that are selected with a view aimed at minimizing bias, to produce more reliable findings to inform decision making.

-Meta-analysis – a quantitative, formal, epidemiological study design used to systematically assess the results of previous research to derive conclusions about that body of research.
+A quantitative, formal, epidemiological study design used to systematically assess the results of previous research to derive conclusions about that body of research.
 Typically, but not necessarily, a meta-analysis study is based on randomized, controlled clinical trials.

 A software tool article – published by F1000Research – describes the rationale for the development of a new software tool and details of the code used for its construction.